 How can I get my license back?

-You can reinstate your license at any time by complying with any of the options listed in the “How can I prevent my license from being suspended?” section above.
-For specific information about reinstating your license, please contact us.
+You can reinstate your license at any time by complying with any of the options listed in the "How can I prevent my license from being suspended?" section above.
+Contact us for specific information about reinstating your license.